2020 Chevrolet Silverado 2500 Duramax™ Diesel –

 The LTZ package comes well equipped, but this truck has almost $20,000 in options, half of that being the Duramax™ diesel.
 This truck has the Premium package which gives you cooled front seats, forward collision alert, lane departure warning, power sliding rear window, park assist, blind-spot monitoring, surround vision camera, a terrific heads-up display, and a power tailgate.
 You can lower the tailgate with the key fob, but you must push a button on the tailgate to raise it.
 Still, a power open and close aluminum tailgate is a very nice touch.

 Chevy now offers new trailer towing mirrors that will extend out or fold in with the push of a button.
 Inside the 6’10” bed there is a bedliner, bed lighting and a 120-volt power outlet for tools.
 It is drilled for a 5th-wheel hitch, and one of the camera views will allow you to see the bed and any cargo back there.
+If you actually end up needing a tow for this car, then make sure you hire a company that can handle towing a vehicle this size like these auto towing services.

 With a camera that offers 15 different views you can see the front view, overhead view, at the rear bumper for hooking up, and a transparent trailer view.
 An optional camera can be mounted on the back of your trailer to be able to see behind you.